CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 ### Production credentials

-Once you have met any concerns raised by the team and your application is approved, we will send a link to the Blue Button 2.0 post-approval form.
+Once you have met any concerns raised by the team and your application is approved, we will send you a link to the Blue Button 2.0 post-approval form.
 This form includes information about how you want your app listed in the [Medicare connected apps directory](https://www.medicare.gov/manage-your-health/medicares-blue-button-blue-button-20/blue-button-apps){:target="_blank"}.
 After you submit the post-approval form, we will schedule the handoff of production API credentials.